michael-brade/LaTeX.js/README.md

   ```
   Thus, targets of macro calls can in general not be determined statically.

-* TeX has a lexical macro system, which means macro bodies do not have to be syntactically correct pieces
+- TeX has a lexical macro system, which means macro bodies do not have to be syntactically correct pieces
   of TeX code.
 Also, macros can expand to new macro definitions.

-* Tex allows custom macro call syntax.
+- Tex allows custom macro call syntax.
 Basically, any syntax could be changed.

 I therefore take a slightly different approach:

-* First, I don't care about TeX, but only LaTeX, and most LaTeX documents do not use TeX syntax, or `\def` in
+- First, I don't care about TeX, but only LaTeX, and most LaTeX documents do not use TeX syntax, or `\def` in
   particular.
-Therefore, this parser assumes standard LaTeX syntax and catcodes, and parses that statically.
+Therefore, this parser assumes standard LaTeX syntax and catcodes.

-* Second, for now there is no way of defining macros, only expanding macros is supported.
+- Second, for now there is no way of defining macros, only expanding macros is supported.
 So if a new
   LaTeX macro is needed, reimplement it in JavaScript directly, thus circumventing the problem altogether.